 - And here are the best cheap laptop deals today

 After reviewing dozens of value-priced systems, the best laptops under $500 with a Windows 10 operating system are the 15-inch Acer Aspire E 15 and the Acer Aspire 5.
 We even wrote a face-off comparing the Acer Aspire E15 vs. Acer Aspire 5 to help you choose between the two.
 Meanwhile, the best Chromebooks under $500 that you’ll find are the HP Chromebook 15 and HP Chromebook x2.
 We recently reviewed the new Acer Swift 3, which starts at $499, but it didn't perform well enough to make this list due to its mediocre battery life.
 We also reviewed the HP Pavilion 14 (2020), which is just under $500.
 Check out our best cheap laptop deals.
+Also, check out our Apple iPad mini 6 review (2021), which starts at $499.
+If you're looking for a new e-reader, check out our Kindle Paperwhite (2021, 11th Gen) review.

 Keep in mind that you’re still going to have to make some compromises when you’re looking for a laptop at this price.
 If you're looking for something for your kid, check our best kids tablets page.
-Also see our recent Acer Chromebook C933T review.

 What are the best laptops under $500?